Lightning-AI/pytorch-lightning/docs/source/amp.rst

 TPU 16-bit
 ----------
-16-bit on TPus is much simpler.
+16-bit on TPUs is much simpler.
 To use 16-bit with TPUs set precision to 16 when using the TPU flag

 .. testcode::
     :skipif: not XLA_AVAILABLE